 While the positives far outweigh the negatives, there are, in fact, some challenges when it comes to registering and qualifying properties with the SEC.

-- Time: The most notable downside of working with the SEC is the time required to complete the necessary filings for a property to be fully registered and fully qualified.
-And due to the nature of qualification, we often can’t pinpoint the exact date and time an offering will be available to investors to fund.
+- Time: The most notable downside of working with the SEC is the time required to complete the necessary filings for a property to be fully registered and qualified.
+Due to the nature of qualification, we often can’t pinpoint the exact date and time an offering will be available to investors to fund.

-- Resources: To complete the aforementioned filings and respond to any SEC inquiries, Arrived has to maintain a finance and legal team dedicated to supporting the process.
+- Resources: To complete the filings above and respond to any SEC inquiries, Arrived has to maintain a finance and legal team dedicated to supporting the process.

 Access Arrived’s SEC Filings Here